-Minjar Fair is a popular event of Chamba valley of Himachal Pradesh.
-The Fair is organised every year to express gratitude towards gods and further ask their blessing for a good yield.
+Minjar Fair is a popular event in Chamba valley of Himachal Pradesh.
+The Fair is organized every year to express gratitude towards gods and further ask their blessing for a good yield.
 During the fair, Chamba comes to life.
 Celebrated every year in July/August, Minjar Fair extends for a whole week.
 Its main highlights are folk singing and dancing.
 People also make offerings which include seasonal fruit, a rupee, a 'Minjar' (composed of golden and paddy silk wrapped in red fabric), and also coconut.

 The Minjar Fair is celebrated since 935 AD as a way to commemorate the victory of Chamba’s Raja over that of Trigarta.
 It is said that on his return, people greeted him with sherfs of maize and paddy, as a gift to symbolise happiness and prosperity.
 Since then, Minjar Fair is held in the same vein of continuing wealth and blessings.
 Earlier, a buffalo was also used to be sacrificed but that practice is discontinued now.